These super-simple, delicious, egg-free jam squares or bars whip up in 20 minutes from everyday pantry ingredients, with your choice of jam!

 - Grease and line a 9"x9" square cake tin with baking paper, leaving an overhang for easy removal of the slice.
 Preheat the oven to 170°C/340°F.

 - In a large mixing bowl, combine the butter, sugar and vanilla.
-Cream until the butter has lightened in colour (for about 2 minutes).225 grams butter,150 grams white sugar,1 teaspoon vanilla extract
+Cream until the butter has lightened in colour (for about 2 minutes).225 grams butter, 150 grams white granulated sugar, 1 teaspoon vanilla extract

 - Weigh out the flour, and add the baking powder and salt.
-Whisk together to evenly distribute the baking powder and salt through the flour.330 grams plain flour,½ teaspoon salt,1 teaspoon baking powder
+Whisk together to evenly distribute the baking powder and salt through the flour.330 grams plain flour, ½ teaspoon table salt, 1 teaspoon baking powder

 - Place half the flour into the butter mixture and mix through until just combined.
 Then add in the other half and mix until a soft pliable dough forms.
 Knead the dough a few times in the bowl until the dough comes together.